mbabynames search ✿

 Ryder Benjamin

-Ryder ("noble and strong") with Benjamin ("son of the right hand").
+Ryder ("horseman") with Benjamin ("son of the right hand").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Benjamin (3 syllables) builds on the shorter Ryder, giving the name forward momentum.

 Ryder Alexander